springwolf/springwolf.github.io/docs/configuration/customizing.md

 By implementing the `OperationCustomizer` interface, the Operation object can be modified after Springwolf has scanned an annotated method and extracted the data.

-It is possible to create multiple implementations of `OperationCustomizer`.
+It's possible to create multiple implementations of `OperationCustomizer`.
 The order of execution can be controlled by the `@Order` annotation of Spring.

 An example to conditionally add a custom AsyncAPI tag for Kafka batch listeners is shown bellow: